Open-CMSIS-Pack/cmsis-toolbox/docs/build-overview.md

                                                         // information; used as a base for version comparison
     ```

-    The `csolution` outputs a user notification to indicate that configuration files have changed:
+    `csolution` displays a user notification to indicate that configuration files have changed:

     ```text
     ./RTE/component_class/ConfigFile.h - warning: component 'name' upgrade for configuration file version '1.3.0'